3mb3dw0rk5/compose-dump/README.rst

 Main features
 -------------

-- Backup Docker Compose projects.
+- Archives Docker Compose projects.
 - Optionally include configuration with all its referenced files.
 - Optionally include volumes of specified services.
 - Store dumps in a directory, as archive on disk or as archive to the standard